How to overcome the challenges of PSL (Presenting in a Second Language)

 Winging it is NEVER an option for me.
 It’s an insult to my audience.
 I want to give something they can take away, not make a fool of myself.
 It’s my way of coping with the uncertainty and facing my fears.
 Maybe you share some of the same ones, fear of messing up, fear of stumbling, fear of not being liked and the list goes on.

-Lastly, whichever topic, new or old, regardless of the language, I always work through the 7 core steps to build my story for speaking in public.
+Lastly, regardless of the topic, new or old, and regardless of the language, I always work through the 7 core steps to build my story for speaking in public.

 1. Planning